I guess it’s not officially summer yet, but lately Meat-and-Potatoes-Guy and I have been living like it is.

 Fold up the three edges of the right side of the foil, so they form a “bowl” that contains the veggies.

-Now you’ve created your bowl, add the liquids: canola oil and coconut milk.
+Now you’ve created your bowl, add the liquids: olive oil and coconut milk.

 Add a bit of the lime zest.